zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 Some judgement flows from tacit knowledge, and LLMs are increasingly able to approximate parts of this as well.

-Each time a layer of judgement becomes repeatable, testable, or modeled, it moves closer to procedure.
+Each time a layer of judgement becomes repeatable, testable, or modelled, it moves closer to procedure.
 The frontier then shifts upward again, toward whatever remains unstable, underspecified, or not yet pattern-saturated.

 Obviously, agentic AI is not a simple drop-in replacement for judgement.
 It does, however, continuously redraw the boundary between judgement and procedure.